sarthakxv/sarthakxv/README.md

 ---

-Visit [sarthak.wtf](https://sarthak.wtf) to learn about my latest ventures and tinkerings and read some cool stuff.
+Visit [sarthak.wtf](https://sarthak.wtf) (not updated since 2023) to learn about my latest ventures and tinkerings and read some cool stuff.

 Fastest way to reach me?
 Shoot DM on [X](https://twitter.com/0xSarthak) or [Telegram](https://t.me/sarthakxv).
 Happy to help or connect.